-Suppose your fears are ungrounded and the board is pleased with your leadership.
-In that case, you’re in an ideal place to share with those who evaluate your goals to make your organization function better than ever, including moving from operations to a governance board.
+Suppose your fears are ungrounded, and the board is pleased with your leadership.
+In that case, you’re in an ideal place to share your goals to improve your organization with your evaluators, including moving from operations to a governance board.

-If you fail to teach your board how to help, they’ll assume micromanaging is what you need.
+If you fail to guide your board, they’ll assume micromanaging is what you need.
 After all, setting policies and establishing strategies is hard work.
 Armchair managing is more straightforward than creating policies.
 Moreover, most people have more experience doing tasks than governing.

 Karen Eber Davis Consulting guides executive directors and CEOs to generate the resources, boards, and support they need to make remarkable progress on their missions.
 As the award-winning thought-leader, advisor, and founding principal of Karen Eber Davis Consulting, Karen helps nonprofit leaders get answers, generate revenue, and grow their mission.
 Davis is known for her innovation and practicality based on her work with or visits to over 1,000 nonprofit organizations and her experience leading board and team events.
 She is the author of 7 Nonprofit Income Streams and Let's Raise Nonprofit Millions Together.